Fivell/policies/source/sections/17-data_integrity_policy.md

    patches are applied within 30 days from testing and all security patches are applied within 90 days after testing.
-   - In the case of PaaS Customers, updates to Application and Database versions are the responsibility of Customers, though Datica will, at its own discretion, notify and recommend updates to Customer systems.
+   - In the case of PaaS Customers, updates to Application and Database versions are the responsibility of Customers, though Versionista will, at its own discretion, notify and recommend updates to Customer systems.
-2. Administrators subscribe to mailing lists to ensure that they are using current versions of all Datica-managed software on Production Systems.
+2. Administrators subscribe to mailing lists to ensure that they are using current versions of all Versionista-managed software on Production Systems.

 ## 17.6 Intrusion Detection and Vulnerability Scanning